Logarithmic Donaldson-Thomas theory: Moduli of target expansions

 By the conventions in this text, a \textit{graph} refers to a possibly disconnected finite graph without loop or parallel edges, together with a finite collection of rays placed at the vertices.
 As is standard in Gromov--Witten theory, we visualize the rays as ``legs''.

 In order to put a cone space structure on $|{\mathsf{T}(\Sigma)}|$, we first study spaces of maps from graphs to $\Sigma$ and then identify maps with the same image.
-For nw, we will suppress discussion of the integral structure, and fix the correct integral lattice afterwards.
+For now, we suppress discussion of the integral structure, and fix the correct integral lattice afterwards.

-\begin{definition} A \textit{combinatorial $1$-complex $G$ in $\Sigma$} is a graph $\underline G$ with vertex, ray, and edge sets $V(\underline G)$, $R(G)$, and $E(\underline G)$, equipped with the following labeling data: \begin{enumerate}[(C1)] \item For each vertex $V\in V(\underline G)$ a cone $\sigma_V$ in $\Sigma$. \item For each edge or ray $E\in E(\underline G)\cup R(G)$, a cone $\sigma_E$ together with a primitive integral vector in the associated lattice $\sigma_E(\NN)$ (referred to as a \textit{direction vector}) \end{enumerate} subject to the compatibility condition that if $V$ is an incident vertex of an edge or ray $E$, the cone $\sigma_V$ is a face of $\sigma_E$. \end{definition} We define a \emph{linear path} in $G$ to be a path (consisting of edges and/or rays) where every edge/ray has the same direction vector.
+\begin{definition} A \textit{combinatorial $1$-complex $G$ in $\Sigma$} is a graph $\underline G$ with vertex, ray, and edge sets $V(\underline G)$, $R(G)$, and $E(\underline G)$, equipped with the following labeling data: \begin{enumerate}[(C1)] \item For each vertex $v\in V(\underline G)$ a cone $\sigma_v$ in $\Sigma$. \item For each flag consisting of a vertex $v$ incident to an edge or leg $e\in E(\underline G)\cup R(G)$, a choice of cone $\sigma_e$ together with a nonzero primitive integral vector in the lattice of $\sigma_e$ (referred to as a \textit{edge direction}) \end{enumerate} subject to the compatibility condition that if $v$ is an incident vertex of an edge or ray $e$, the cone $\sigma_v$ is a face of $\sigma_e$, including possibly $\sigma_e$ itself. \end{definition} We define a \emph{linear path} in $G$ to be a path (consisting of edges and/or rays) where every edge/ray has the same direction vector.
 Let $P(G)$ denote the set of linear paths in $G$.

 An isomorphism of combinatorial $1$-complexes is an isomorphism of the underlying graphs that is compatible with the labels.
 Fix a representative for each isomorphism class.
 We consider embeddings of a combinatorial $1$-complex into $\Sigma$.
 Let $|\Sigma|$ denote the support of the cone complex.
 Define the set $\mathbb X_G$ to be the set of functions